mdfusion

 Common options

-• -o, --output FILE Output PDF filename (default: <root_dir>.pdf)
+• -o, --output FILE Output filename (default: <root_dir>.pdf or .html for presentations)

 • --no-toc Omit table of contents

-• --title-page Include a title page
+• --title-page Include a title page (PDF only)

 • --title TITLE Set title for title page (default: directory name)